joewez/WifiMarquee/README.md

 # WifiMarquee
-An ESP8266 based scrolling marquee that can be controlled through a web-based wifi interface.
+An ESP8266 based scrolling marquee written in MicroPython that can be controlled through a web-based wifi interface.

 # Requirements: